leezhenghui/hello-msaproxy/README.md

 ## Introduction

-The purpose of this repository aims to provide a hands-on architecture PoC(proof-of-concept) sample that demonstrate how to **build** and **run** a `microservices architecture`(MSA) application(mimultiple programming languages) with the capabilities of service registry, naming resolution, client service disovery, client load balance, traffic shapping, failure tolerance, via resuable API-Gateway pattern.
+The purpose of this repository aims to provide a hands-on architecture PoC(proof-of-concept) sample that demonstrate how to **build** and **run** a `microservices architecture`(MSA) application(multiple programming languages) with the capabilities of service registry, naming resolution, client service disovery, client load balance, traffic shapping, failure tolerance, etc.

 ## PoC Scenario

+The sample contains Java and Node.js modules.
+In reality, the RPC framework usually are programming language specific, so the challenge for us is how to enable a MSA application with mixed-languages.
+This sample will show you the approach of proxy pattern.

 ### Overview